mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 s.unlock()
 ```

-A couple of things to note in the example above
+A couple of things to note in the example above:

 - The top-level scope doesn't seem to have access to `vinNumber` or `doorLockCode`
 - `Sedan` doesn't have direct access to the `doorLockCode`, but it can access `vinNumber` and `unlockAllDoors()`